At first sight, the ancient virtue of humility is not a particularly appealing one.

 An accurate understanding of our strengths and weaknesses is still a core feature of current definitions of humility.

-Through the centuries, the importance of humility as moral character virtue has faded.
-However, psychological studies of humility have surged in the last two decades (see Worthington et al., 2017a).
-This renewed interest in humility is, in no small part, a counter-reaction to what the authors of The Narcissism Epidemic (2009) Jean Twenge and W. Keith Campbell have described as our “age of entitlement.”
+Through the centuries, the importance of humility as a moral character virtue has faded.
+However, psychological studies of humility have surged in the last two decades (Worthington, Davis, & Hook, 2017).
+This renewed interest in humility is, in no small part, a counter-reaction to what the authors of The Narcissism Epidemic, Jean Twenge and W. Keith Campbell (2009), have described as our “age of entitlement.”

 Today, self-realization and enhancing our self-worth are our highest aspirations.
 Precisely because it provides an antidote to many worrying tendencies of our age, such as arrogance, greed, and self-centeredness (all of which also have devastating consequences for our democracies and our planet), humility is experiencing a much-needed revival.